 Our bachelor’s degree program is offered both on campus and online, combining interdisciplinary perspectives of crime and justice with the breadth of knowledge that comes with a liberal arts curriculum.

 Both online and on-campus students earn the same degree, taught by the same faculty.

 Majoring in criminal justice will provide personal and professional growth through engaged and experiential learning opportunities.
 When you graduate, you'll be prepared to act as an informed and skilled agent of justice, who combines critical thinking and analytical skills with empirical evidence to accurately assess our crime problem and evaluate justice problems, policies, programs and solutions.

 You will be prepared for entry-level positions in a wide variety of criminal justice related occupations.
 Learn more about career opportunities for criminal justice majors.

 Curriculum & Courses

 One of the strengths of the program is its versatility.
-It combines the core of liberal arts courses, the pre-professional criminal justice education, and the electives tailored to the needs and interests of the individual student.
+It combines the core of liberal arts courses, the pre-professional criminal justice education, and elective opportunities so you can tailor the program to your needs and interests.